Former Intel CEO Paul Otellini dies at 66

 Otellini was born in San Francisco on Oct.
 12, 1950.
 He received a bachelor's degree in economics from the University of San Francisco in 1972 and an MBA from the University of California, Berkeley in 1974.
 He joined Intel in 1974 and served in a number of positions.
 In addition to serving as CEO, Otellini also served as chief operating officer from 2002 to 2005.

-Otellini is survived by his wife of 30 years, Sandy, and his son, Patrick; and his daughter, Alexis.
+Otellini is survived by his wife of 30 years, Sandy; his son, Patrick; and his daughter, Alexis.

 Discuss: Former Intel CEO Paul Otellini dies at 66